GanstFeveral/Sidebar-for-X-twitter/README.md

 # X Sidebar
 [EN]

+"📌" opens a panel for storing links.

+<p>Here you can create tags, text entries, and links, and organize them into sections that can be expanded or collapsed by clicking their titles.
+The panel can be resized by dragging its left edge.</p>

 "🎨" adds a background to your X and can also make side panels transparent.<br>
 "🔄" enables feed refresh every 10 seconds (works only when the browser window is not active).<br>
 "✂️" cuts off the left Twitter navigation panel if the browser window is narrowed to its minimum.<br>